 - If so, you can continue with this procedure. - If not, you will need to reassess which method you can use to connect to the device. - Take a VGA (D-Sub)-Component adaptor cable and connect the end with 3 RCA type connectors to the Component Video output sockets of the Video source device.
-Match the color of the plugs to the color of the sockets; green to green, blue to blue, and red to red. - Connect the other end of the VGA (D-Sub)-Component adaptor cable (with a D-Sub type connector) to the COMPUTER IN 1 or COMPUTER IN 2 socket on the projector. - If the selected video image is not displayed after the projector is turned on and the correct video source has been selected, check that the Video source device is turned on and operating correctly.
+Match the color of the plugs to the color of the sockets; green to green, blue to blue, and red to red - 2.
+Connect the other end of the VGA (D-Sub)-Component adaptor cable (with a D-Sub type connector) to the COMPUTER IN socket on the projector.

+(F) If the selected video image is not displayed after the projector is turned on and the correc video source has been selected, check that the Video source device is turned on and U video source has been selected, check that the Video source device is turned on and operating correctly.
 Also check that the signal cables have been connected correctly.